suleimansaleem511/SDG-Health-App/planning/product-vision.md

 ### Constraints
 - 4-week development timeline
-- 5-person team with limited resources
+- 4-person team with limited resources
 - Prototype scope (not full production app)
 - Must demonstrate Agile/Scrum methodology

 ### Assumptions
-- Users have smartphones with internet access
+- Users have digital devices, like smartphone, with internet connection
-- Users are motivated to improve their health
+- Users are motivated to improve and maintain their health
-- Health data self-reporting is accurate enough for trends
+- User's enter their health reports accurately in order to make the trends
-- University students represent a viable initial user base
+- Majority of the users will be university students

 ---